kstenerud/safe-encoding/safe16-specification.md

 Encoding
 --------

-Safe64 encoding uses an alphabet of 16 characters from the single-byte UTF-8 set to represent 5-bit values.
-These characters are grouped together by 8 (forming 40 bits), which can then be used to encode 5 bytes of data per group.
-This multiplies the size of the encoded data by a factor of 1.6.
+Safe64 encoding uses an alphabet of 16 characters from the single-byte UTF-8 set to represent 4-bit values.
+These characters are grouped together by 2 (forming 8 bits), which can then be used to encode 1 byte of data per group.
+This multiplies the size of the encoded data by a factor of 2.0.

     Original: [aaaaaaaa]
     Encoded:  [aaaa] [aaaaa]